Top dogs can catch things too! Our NEW dog show panel checks for 8 pathogens potentially transmissible at dog shows.

 When should samples be collected?

 Many pathogens shed intermittently.
-Therefore, for antemortem testing it is usually best to collect samples when an animal is symptomatic.
-Often pathogen titers spike early in a bout of symptoms, so ideally samples should be collected early in a bout of symptoms, and when symptoms are worst.
+Therefore, it is usually best to collect samples when an animal is symptomatic.
+Often pathogen titers spike early in a bout of symptoms, so ideally samples should be collected early in a bout of symptoms, and/or when symptoms are worst.
 It is possible for treatments to reduce symptoms and shedding temporarily but not entirely clear the infection.
-If treatment was administered, typically you should wait at least a week following treatment, and/or until symptoms return, before collecting a sample for testing.
+If treatment (such as an antibiotic) was administered, typically you should wait at least a week following the end of treatment before collecting a sample for testing.

 How is molecular, PCR-based testing complementary to other kinds of testing?

 • Cross-reactivity reduces the specificity of many serological tests: a positive result can be caused by organisms other than the target.
-Molecular assays, on the other hand, are highly specific because they detect genetic sequence unique to the target pathogen.
+PCR tests, on the other hand, are highly specific because they detect genetic sequence unique to the target pathogen.
 Even closely related pathogen strains can often be distinguished.

-• The influence of some sources of false positives is reduced in molecular testing, because while other testing methods detect antibodies to pathogens which may not still be present, molecular assays detect the genetic material of the pathogen itself -- a direct indication of presence of the pathogen in the sample.
+• The influence of some sources of false positives is reduced in PCR testing, because while other testing methods detect antibodies to pathogens which may not still be present, PCR tests detect the genetic material of the pathogen itself -- a direct indication of presence of the pathogen in the sample.

 • Infections can often be identified by PCR very early in a bout of symptoms.
 Detection is not dependent on elevated antibody levels, which may take days or weeks to occur.